-Why buy a Galaxy S21 Plus when you could go for the cheaper Galaxy S21, or the all-singing, all-dancing, Galaxy S21 Ultra?
-It's a fair question, and it’s one that has a simple answer: buy the S21 Plus if you’re after a phone with a larger screen and battery than the Galaxy S21, but don't need all the bells and whistles – mostly photographic – of the Ultra.
+Why buy a Samsung Galaxy S21 Plus when you could go for the cheaper Galaxy S21, or the all-singing, all-dancing, Galaxy S21 Ultra?
+It's a fair question, and it’s one that has a simple answer that we'll expand on further down in this Samsung Galaxy S21 Plus review: buy the S21 Plus if you’re after a phone with a larger screen and battery than the Galaxy S21, but don't need all the bells and whistles – mostly photographic – of the Ultra.

 Samsung has now established the Ultra versions of its Galaxy S flagships as the devices to buy if you want all the latest and greatest tech that the Korean electronics giant can offer, which leaves the Galaxy S21 Plus in a slightly awkward position, with the extra money you're paying over the 'standard' S21 getting you little more than a larger screen and a more powerful battery.